 Children are taught to effectively transcribe through being able to spell accurately, knowing the relationship between letters and sounds.
 Effective composition involves articulating and communicating ideas and the organising them coherently for the reader.
 This requires clarity, awareness of the audience, purpose and context, and an increasing wide knowledge of vocabulary and grammar.
 As vocabulary increases teachers show children how to develop their understanding of, and ability to use figurative language.
 They are taught to use all the elements of spelling, punctuation and grammar from the national curriculum in a creative and exciting way.
 You can view a copy of the English National Curriculum here: English National Curriculum

-✨Rewards for Outstanding English Work
+✨Rewards for Outstanding English Work✨

 We have a number of reward systems in place in school and awards can be given for a range of reasons.
-Specifically in English there is a weekly ‘Writer of the Week’ award and ‘Word of the Week’ award in every class across both Key Stage One and Key Stage Two.
-Additionally, those children who have impressed staff with a specific task can receive a Show and Tell award, a Headteacher’s Award or house points.
-From Key Stage One children are taught to use a joined handwriting script.
-Once their writing is fluent and cursive they will be presented with their own pen and pen licence during the Show and Tell award ceremony.
+Specifically, in English there is a weekly ‘Writer of the Week’ award and ‘Word of the Week’ award in every class across both Key Stage One and Key Stage Two.
+These awards are chosen and given by the class teacher to a pupil who they think have produced great work, showed good understanding or quite simply tried their best.
+Additionally, those children who have impressed staff with a specific task can receive a Show and Tell award presented weekly during our Show and Tell celebrations.
+Equally they may be given house points or, for very special work, they may be given a Headteacher’s award.
+Sometimes children show their work to Mrs. Thomson, our English coordinator who presents them with a gold certificate.